The Birth of Raza Collective

 Once Sunday morning, our founder picked up and read La Raza Cósmica, an essay written by Mexican philosopher, secretary of education, and 1929 presidential candidate José Vasconcelos to express the ideology of a future "fifth race" in the Americas; an agglomeration of all the races in the world with no respect to color or number to erect a new civilization.
 Shortly after, he immediately called his friend, his co-founder to be, to share his thoughts.

-They both embraced the ideology and uncovered a huge gap in the media that needed to be filled.
-The percentage of Hispanics and Latinos getting quality air time on the radio, Hollywood films, magazines, television, and even corporate America was significantly low.
-With that spirit of wonder, Raza Collective was born and the race to fill this gap began (no pun intended) using a two pronged approach: 1) Creating cultural awareness with art and apparel; and 2) Partnering with non-profits to tackle educational reform, prison reform, immigration policies, and others.
+With that spirit of wonder, Raza Collective was born and the race to fill this gap began (no pun intended) using a two pronged approach: 1) Creating art and apparel; and 2) Partnering with non-profits to tackle educational reform, prison reform, immigration policies, and others.

-The first founder is an Account Executive at Oracle Corporation, and the second is a Computational Researcher at Stanford University and a member of the Stanford Venture Studio.
+When the founders met, the first was an Account Executive for Big Tech, and the second founder was a Computational Researcher at Stanford University and a member of the Stanford Venture Studio.
 Together they successfully fused the Los Angeles street and urban scenes with the Silicon Valley culture to create Raza Collective.

-Raza Collective, launched in the winter of 2019, is a full-stack, vertically integrated media and streetwear startup, that serves the soon to be largest and fastest growing demographic in the US, Latinos and Hispanics—filling a huge gap in the industry.
+Raza Collective, launched in the winter of 2019, is a full-stack, vertically integrated media and streetwear startup.
 The brand equity is unparalleled with its audience, and there isn’t a page like it receiving cultural impressions this large in magnitude—over 55% peak engagement and 180,000 peak impressions.

 Raza spends months finding the best partners and non-profits around the world—the same ones that fight for human rights.
 They visit them often and build strong personal relationships with the owners.
 Their goal?
 Contribute 10% of their profits evenly to their pledges to support their cause.
 A few of these organizations include Homeboy Industries, Teach For America, and RAICES.
 This initiative alone has intensely fueled their organic growth.
 Within three months of launch, they booked five figures in sales with only ~$100 of ad spend overhead—leaving them with zero inventory.